Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Methodology

 \subsection{Geodesic curve in the Wasserstein space}

-When $\mu_0$ and $\mu_1$ are fixed, there are infinite curves in the probability measure space connecting $\mu_0$ and $\mu_1$, each of which can be approximated by a discretized DNN.
-However, not all the networks can be optimized or generalize well (see Section 3 and 4 in detail).
-From optimization perspective, the efficiency of the BP algorithm varies for different curves.
-A basic assumption of deep learning is that a data or representation distribution locates on a continuous manifold.
-Thus, from generalization perspective, the model should not only fit the training data, but also generalize to the region surrounding it.

-Among all the curves, the geodesic one in the Wasserstein space have very good properties.
+When $\mu_0$ and $\mu_1$ are fixed, there are infinite curves in the probability measure space connecting $\mu_0$ and $\mu_1$ (Fig. 1A), each of which can be approximated by a ResNet (Fig. 1B).
+However, not all the networks can be optimized or generalize well (see Sections 3 and 4 in detail).
+Among all the curves, the geodesic one in the Wasserstein space has very good properties.
 It is induced by the optimal transport map $T$ from a distribution $\mu_0$ to another distribution $\mu_1$ with the minimum cost.
 This cost is termed as the Wasserstein distance $W(\mu_0,\mu_1)$, i.e.